hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 In other words: we’re never writing to disk.
 Our shellcode lives only in memory, getting decrypted and XOR-decoded on the fly before execution.

-But how can we perform reads and writes against the Windows regstry?
+But how can we perform reads and writes against the Windows registry?
 We'll need to use the `winreg` API from Microsoft.[^5]

 First we'll make use of `RegOpenKeyExA` and `RegSetValueExA` since we want to write to the Window's registry.
 But we need somewhere to write!
 And we want to write to Control Panel, under the current running user's username.